Agricultural Equipment Technology

 Got a question regarding the Agricultural Equipment Technology program?

 Post Graduate Jobs

 T▸ - Course eligible for transfer to a state university.

 Internship: As a pre-requisite the student will be required to perform the internship (3 credit hours) with an Ag dealership or Ag independent shop (95% of work performed as a Tech.)
 The student must have all passing grades (No “F” or “I”) and maintain a 2.0 grade point average before being able to move into the 2nd year of the Ag Tech program.
+The student must complete 9 out of 15 credit hours required in general education.
 Special circumstances may be taken into consideration per Instructor and Dean of Instruction’s discretion.